Spatial frequency: Visual perception

-In the study of visual perception, sinusoidal gratings are frequently used to probe the capabilities of the visual system.
+In the study of visual perception, sinusoidal gratings are frequently used to probe the capabilities of the visual system, such as contrast sensitivity.
 In these stimuli, spatial frequency is expressed as the number of cycles per degree of visual angle.
-Sine-wave gratings also differ from one another in amplitude (the magnitude of difference in intensity between light and dark stripes), and angle.
+Sine-wave gratings also differ from one another in amplitude (the magnitude of difference in intensity between light and dark stripes), orientation, and phase.